-As Fine Travel’s most popular Business Class option to the UK and Europe last year, it was encouraging to see Qatar Airways start offering an alternative for travellers from New Zealand who need to get to the UK and Europe (despite border restrictions).
+As Fine Travel’s most popular Business Class option to the UK and Europe of 2019, it was encouraging to see Qatar Airways start offering a Business Class alternative for travellers from New Zealand who need to get to the UK and Europe (despite border restrictions).

 Qatar Airways was one of the last international airlines to halt its flights to New Zealand and its hub in Doha remained open for transit passengers (unlike many of its competitors).